Team-Grace/devgrace/docs/prepareDocs/en/utils/common/getUniqId.md

 # getUniqId

-Function that returns a `unique id`.
+A function that returns a `unique id`.

 <br />